FormidableLabs/victory-axis/docs/ecology.md

 ### Props are Optional

 VictoryAxis is written to be highly configurable, but it also includes a set of sensible defaults and fallbacks.
-If no properties are provided, the following default axis is rendered
+If no properties are provided, the following default axis is rendered:

 ```playground
 <VictoryAxis/>